RhetTbull/crash-catcher/README.md

 - `filename`: The name of the file to write the crash log to.
 - `message`: The message to display to the user when the app crashes.
 - `title`: The title of the message box displayed to the user.
-- `postamble`: Text to display to the user after the message.
+- `postamble`: Optional text to display to the user after the message.
+Defaults to None.
 - `overwrite`: Whether to overwrite the crash log file if it already exists.
 If False, the crash filename will be incremented until a non-existent filename is found.
 Defaults to False.
-- `extra`: An optional dictionary of extra data to include in the crash log.
+- `**extra`: Optional **kwargs of extra data to include in the crash log.

 For example: